paulgreg/digispark-upb/README.md

 Beware : while it helps to use a unique and strong password for each site, that tool make it very easy to steal your master password.

+Before compiling, copy `password.h.dist` into `password.h` and change the typed password inside.

 # Links

  * https://hackaday.io/project/167041-grandma-password-manager-helper